Sten-H/go-proj/README.md

 Replace the search button with a cancel button during search maybe?
 ####Easy: Make searching for game nice
 Have a spinning wheel or something, also a cancel button.
+####Easy:
+winner and board_size are mixed up when game is saved in games table in db, so winner gets assigned "9x9" for example.
 ####Peerjs on https
 Think I need my own server for peerjs to work with https, but when I do that the peerjs server's respond token is not sent with ssl, and is blocked.
 Edit: But it does work on https?
 Did I fix it?